lakshaybalani14/policysetu/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+All Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the project
 2. Create your Feature Branch (\`git checkout -b feature/AmazingFeature\`)